 - Medical Treatments

-- Simple tips to prevent PIE
+- Simple Tips to Prevent PIE

-What is Post Inflammatory Erythema (PIE)
+What is Post Inflammatory Erythema (PIE)?

-Before we begin, it's important to note that the phrase "post-inflammatory erythema" is a very new term.
+Before we begin, it's crucial to note that the phrase "post-inflammatory erythema" is a very new term.
 Previously, the red marks left by an injury were called "macula."
 In dermatology, this term describes areas of redness that do not rise above skin level.

 When acne is in the healing process, the PIE condition arises.
 Healing typically takes place in three phases: inflammation, formation of tissues, and reorganization of the matrix.